RefactoringGuru/refactoring-examples/interactive-en-before/java/remove-setting-method.md

 In effect, we have already done everything for a case as simple as this one.
 But there are other, more difficult cases.

+What if, for example, the setter performs calculations on an argument:

+If the change is simple, as it is here, it too can be moved to the constructor.

+If the change is complex, however, and consists of calls to several methods, it is better to create a new method for initializing the value.

 Excellent.
 Now for one more case.

 Another unpleasant situation arises when there are subclasses initializing private variables of a parent class.